naoisehayes/notes/docs/History/Nuremberg_Trials.md

 &nbsp;&nbsp;&nbsp; - Militarism

-&nbsp;&nbsp;&nbsp; - Supremicy of the aryan race
+&nbsp;&nbsp;&nbsp; - Supremacy of the aryan race

 &nbsp;&nbsp;&nbsp; - Cult of the Fuhrer (Hitler focal point of nation).

 &nbsp;&nbsp;&nbsp; - Traditional german 'volks' culture.

-- Radio: The peoples reciever, limited range in order to only hear Nazi broadcasts
+- Radio: The peoples receiver, limited range in order to only hear Nazi broadcasts

 - All news broadcasts came through the Nazi office of Propaganda.